 Also consider accessories, like a neck or wrist strap, an easy-access case or bag, a tripod, one or two SD cards, and a UV filter for your lens.
 As for lenses, the kit lens is just fine for beginners, but if you want to push yourself, buy a prime lens.
 These lenses don’t zoom, so you’re forced to move around more to take photos; this can help you quickly learn how close or far to get from your subject and how to frame your shot just right.

 As Nikon (starts at $15/course) makes some of the best cameras, it’s no surprise the company also offers classes on how to use them.
-Nikon just announced that these classes will be free through the end of May, and that it will be adding new content to its inspiring Creator’s Hour series.
+It is also regularly adding new content to its inspiring Creator’s Hour series.

 Nikon has two classes for beginners: “Getting Started with Your Nikon DSLR” and “Fundamentals of Photography;” the classes cover topics like focus and manually adjusting ISO, shutter speed, and aperture.
 The latter also covers basic metering, dealing with your pop-up flash, shooting in different formats, and addresses photo composition, choosing different lenses, and more.